p9verma/verma-705.603spring24/VIrtualSearch/SystemsPlan.md

 ### <u>What are our (system) Assumptions?</u>
 - The input data is live and coming in at all times.
-- There objects (license plates) to be detected from images exist on every car.
+- The objects (license plates) to be detected from images exist on every car.
-- The tessaract model used for licensce plate extraction is trained well and optimally.
+- The tessaract software used for licensce plate extraction is trained well and optimally.

 ### <u>What are our (system) Requirements?</u>
 - The input data is live and coming in via video stream input.